 The negotiation and closing phase marks the culmination of your FSBO journey.
 Here's how to navigate these final steps with confidence.

 Remember that price isn’t everything.
 When negotiating an offer, you’ll also need to consider contingencies — conditions under which the buyer can renegotiate the sale or back out altogether.
-These conditions might include the buyer failing to qualify for a mortgage, the results of an appraisal or home inspection, or whether the buyer is able to sell their current home in time.
+These conditions might include the buyer failing to qualify for a mortgage, the results of an appraisal or home inspection, or whether the buyer can sell their current home in time.

 Request earnest money.
 Also known as "good faith money" — it's a deposit the buyer pays upfront (usually to a third party, such as their title company) to show they’re serious about the deal.
 If the buyer backs out of the sale under a condition not covered by a contingency, you may be entitled to keep some (or all) their earnest money.

-Sign the contract after agreeing to terms.
-At this point, it transitions your home status to "under contract," initiating the countdown to closing.
+After agreeing to the terms, sign the contract.
+At this point, your home status will transition to "under contract," initiating the countdown to closing.

 However, you must understand the contract's details and not rush through this stage.
 Consider consulting with a real estate professional or attorney to ensure your interests are fully protected before affixing your signature.